apryakhin/legion.stanford.edu/debugging.md

 that can be easily enabled and disabled without worrying about correctness.
 Really, debug tasks are just a very primitive form of `in-situ` analytics.

+### Delay Start

+In some cases I can be useful to attach a debugger to a program prior to the point where it actually fails.
+This can be challenging particularly in multi-node executions where the user cannot simply run `gdb --args ./app ...`.
+To assist in such cases, Legion provides an option to pause at the beginning of an application run.
+The user can then use the delay to manually attach to the process with a debugger.

+The following command will cause Legion to pause for 30 seconds prior to starting the top-level task:

+{% highlight bash %}
+./app -lg:delay 30
+{% endhighlight %}

+The user can use this opportunity to find the appropriate PID and attach with a debugger.
+For example, assuming that `ps` reports that the PID is `12345`:

+{% highlight bash %}
+ps -u $(whoami)
+gdb -p 12345
+{% endhighlight %}

+After entering the debugger, the user can set breakpoints or configure settings as appropriate, and then when ready can issue the command `continue` to resume execution of the application.

 ### In-Order Execution